inko-lang/inko/docs/source/getting-started/ffi.md

     let out = STDOUT.new
     let spec = Timespec(tv_sec: 0 as Int64, tv_nsec: 0 as Int64)
     let res = clock_gettime(CLOCK_REALTIME as Int32, mut spec)

+    if res as Int == -1 {
       let err = Error.last_os_error

-    if res as Int == -1 { panic('clock_gettime() failed: ${err}') }
+      panic('clock_gettime() failed: ${err}')
+    }

     out.print((spec.tv_sec as Int).to_string)
   }
 }
 ```

-When using `Error.last_os_error`, it's crucial that you call this method
+When using `Error.last_os_error`, it's crucial that you call this method as soon
-_directly_ after the C function call that may produce an error.
+as possible after calling the C function that may produce an error.
 If any code
-occurs between the C function call and the `Error.last_os_error` call, the
+that may reschedule the process is run between the C function call and the
-process may be rescheduled onto a different OS thread and read the wrong value.
+`Error.last_os_error` call, the process may be rescheduled onto a different OS
-Further, Inko makes no attempt at clearing `errno` before C function calls, so
+thread and read the wrong value.
+Further, Inko makes no attempt at clearing
-you should only read it when the C function call indicated some sort of value
+`errno` before C function calls, so you should only read it when the C function
-(e.g. by returning `-1` in the above example).
+call indicated some sort of value (e.g. by returning `-1` in the above example).

 In other words, code such as this **is incorrect**: